Scott Fitzgerald (politician)

+Fitzgerald represents the wealthiest congressional district in the state of Wisconsin.

 Early life, education and career

-Fitzgerald was born in Chicago and moved with his family to Hustisford, Wisconsin, at age 11.
+Fitzgerald was born in Chicago on November 16, 1963 and moved with his family to Hustisford, Wisconsin, at age 11.
 He graduated from Hustisford High School in 1981, and earned his Bachelor of Science from the University of Wisconsin–Oshkosh in 1985.
 He joined the U.S. Army Reserve in 1981 and was commissioned as a lieutenant in the Armor Branch in 1985.
 He completed the United States Army Command and General Staff College and served in a number of assignments during his 27 years of service, including battalion commander.
 In 2009, he retired at the rank of lieutenant colonel.
 He worked for nearly a decade as a newspaper publisher, purchasing the Dodge County Independent News in Juneau, Wisconsin, in 1990, and selling it in 1996 to the Watertown Daily Times, where he remained as associate publisher for several years.

 Wisconsin Senate

 Fitzgerald was elected to the Wisconsin Senate in 1994, when he unseated Republican incumbent Barbara Lorman in a three-way Republican primary election, with 6,098 votes for Fitzgerald, 5,613 for Herbert Feil and 5,494 votes for Lorman.
 He was reelected six times, serving until he joined Congress in 2021.
-His Republican colleagues elected him majority leader for the 2011–12 legislative session, and he served in that capacity for the rest of his time in the legislature.
+His Republican colleagues elected him majority leader for the 2011–12 legislative session, and he served as leader of the chamber's Republicans for the rest of his time in the legislature.
 In prior sessions, Fitzgerald served as minority leader, co-chair of the Joint Committee on Finance, and chair of the Senate Corrections Committee.
 His constituency included much of the Beaver Dam micropolitan statistical area and parts of the Madison and Milwaukee metropolitan areas, stretching across most of Dodge County and parts of Columbia, Dane, Jefferson, Washington, and Waukesha Counties.